dhleehecon/dhleehecon.github.io/_pages/about.md

 ---
 I am a health economist and a postdoctoral researcher at the CHOICE Institute, University of Washington.

-My overarching research aims to link studies of health economics, health policy and health services research to improve our understanding of policies governing access to health care services, both within and beyond health systems.
+My research integrates the analytical frameworks of economics, health services research, and social determinants of health to deepen our understanding of the causes and consequences of decision-making in health care markets.
+In particular, I focus on identifying causal relationships by leveraging large-scale health care data and applying advanced econometric methods in innovative ways.

+I received my Ph.D. in Health Services Research (Health Economics) from University of Washington in 2023.